hashicorp/terraform-provider-azurerm/website/docs/r/mobile_network_sim_policy.html.markdown

 * `session_aggregate_maximum_bit_rate` - (Required) A `session_aggregate_maximum_bit_rate` block as defined below.

 * `allocation_and_retention_priority_level` - (Optional) Default QoS Flow allocation and retention priority (ARP) level.
-Flows with higher priority preempt flows with lower priority, if the settings of `preemption_capability` and `preemption_vulnerability` allow it.
-1 is the highest level of priority.
+Flows with higher priority preempt flows with lower priority, if the settings of `preemption_capability` and `preemption_vulnerability` allow it. `1` is the highest level of priority.
 If this field is not specified then `qos_indicator` is used to derive the ARP value.
 See 3GPP TS23.501 section 5.7.2.2 for a full description of the ARP parameters.

 * `additional_allowed_session_types` - (Optional) Allowed session types in addition to the default session type.
 Must not duplicate the default session type.
 Possible values are `IPv4` and `IPv6`.

-* `default_session_type` - (Optional) The default PDU session type, which is used if the UE does not request a specific session type.
+* `default_session_type` - (Optional) The default PDU session type, which is used if the user equipment does not request a specific session type.
 Possible values are `IPv4` and `IPv6`.
 Defaults to `IPv4`.

-* `qos_indicator` - (Optional) The QoS Indicator (5QI for 5G network /QCI for 4G net work) value identifies a set of QoS characteristics that control QoS forwarding treatment for QoS flows or EPS bearers.
+* `qos_indicator` - (Optional) The QoS Indicator (5QI for 5G network /QCI for 4G net work) value identifies a set of QoS characteristics, it controls QoS forwarding treatment for QoS flows or EPS bearers.
 Recommended values: 5-9; 69-70; 79-80.
 Must be between `1` and `127`.
 Defaults to `9`.

 * `max_buffered_packets` - (Optional) The maximum number of downlink packets to buffer at the user plane for High Latency Communication - Extended Buffering.
 Defaults to `10`, Must be at least `0`, See 3GPP TS29.272 v15.10.0 section 7.3.188 for a full description.
 This maximum is not guaranteed because there is a internal limit on buffered packets across all PDU sessions.

-* `preemption_capability` - (Optional) The Preemption Capability of a QoS Flow controls whether it can preempt another QoS Flow with a lower priority level.
+* `preemption_capability` - (Optional) The Preemption Capability of a QoS Flow, it controls whether it can preempt another QoS Flow with a lower priority level.
 See 3GPP TS23.501 section 5.7.2.2 for a full description of the ARP parameters.
 Possible values are `NotPreempt` and `MayPreempt`, Defaults to `NotPreempt`.

-* `preemption_vulnerability` - (Optional) The Preemption Vulnerability of a QoS Flow controls whether it can be preempted by QoS Flow with a higher priority level.
+* `preemption_vulnerability` - (Optional) The Preemption Vulnerability of a QoS Flow, it controls whether it can be preempted by QoS Flow with a higher priority level.
 See 3GPP TS23.501 section 5.7.2.2 for a full description of the ARP parameters.
 Possible values are `NotPreemptable` and `Preemptable`.
 Defaults to `Preemptable`.

 ---